To find the minimum window substring in 's' that contains all characters of 't', we use a

 class Solution { public: string minWindow(string s, string t) { int tHash[130]={0}; for(int i=0;i<t.size();i++){ char ch = t[i]; tHash[ch]++; } int start = 0; int end = 0; int elementsNeedsToBeAddedInWindow = t.size(); int mnLength = INT_MAX; int startingIndex = 0; bool windowExist = false; string result; while(end<s.size()){ char ch = s[end]; tHash[ch]--; if(tHash[ch]>=0) elementsNeedsToBeAddedInWindow--; while(elementsNeedsToBeAddedInWindow==0){ windowExist = true; int lengthOfSubstring = end-start+1; if(lengthOfSubstring<mnLength){ mnLength = lengthOfSubstring; startingIndex = start; } char ch1 = s[start]; tHash[ch1]++; // -1 --> 0 if(tHash[ch1]>0){ elementsNeedsToBeAddedInWindow++; } start++; } end++; } if(windowExist) return s.substr(startingIndex,mnLength); else return ""; } };

-The algorithm iterates through 's'
+The algorithm iterates through 's' and 't' once, where 'n' is

 the length of